 Dried soups, potatoes and puddings became nourishment for soldiers fighting the war.
 Dehydrated food for everyday use saw a boost with campers and hikers needing to preserve food for long durations.

 History of Different Methods of Food Preservation

 Each of the methods of food preservation discussed below has its own rich history and important milestones.
 Let’s see how wide and varied the history of preserving food across different cultures is.

-  Vegetables and fruits were sun dried in ancient times, whether it was the Roman culture or the Middle Ages.
+Vegetables and fruits were sun-dried in ancient times, whether it was the Roman culture or the Middle Ages.
 But as science advanced, so did the practice of drying.
-Drying by natural means differs from that by artificial means such as freeze drying or dehydrating.
-The basic principle behind drying the food is that removing the water causes lack of enzyme activity and microbe growth.
+Drying by natural means differs from that by artificial means such as freeze-drying or dehydrating.
+The basic principle behind drying the food is that removing the water causes a lack of enzyme activity and microbe growth.

 Drying has been used since prehistoric times to preserve food.
 But commercial dehydration grew during the American Civil War.
 It was during the 1940s that dehydration as a method of food preservation thrived.

-  However, it was mostly confined to dehydration of few food items such as eggs, yeast, coffee, milk, soup and such products which could be easily dehydrated.
+However, it was mostly confined to dehydration of a few food items such as eggs, yeast, coffee, milk, soup, and such products which could be easily dehydrated.
 But now, science has advanced to the point where applying warm air to vegetables dehydrated them.
-Protein rich foods are also dehydrated.
+Protein-rich foods are also dehydrated.
 Liquid items like purees and sauces are dehydrated by introducing them into the hot hair chamber and internally heated using steam.